tanveer/my-read/README.md

-This is a Udacity My-Read project to run the project locally clone this repo run 'npm install' run 'npm start' to run the project locally on port 3000 'localhost:3000'

-books can be selected to move onto diffrent shelf new books can be added to shelf by searching and selecting shelf of choice to discard a book select the option 'None' from shelf selection
+# My Read
+### Udacity project from React Nanodegree
+This book reading app supports 3 sheves
+- Currently Reading
+- Want to Read
+- Read

+Users have the ability to search and add books to the desired shelf, each shelf can be updated and books can be moved between shelves.
+This project is build by consuming an backend api to fetch, search and updates books using React and React Router

+## Install
+After downloading or cloning this app run following commands in terminal to get it up and running.
+- `npm install`
+- `npm start`

+Open the browser and go to `localhost:3000` to see the app in action.